okotoki/cssed/README.md

 <img src="media/header.svg" width="800" align="center" alt="Type-safe Iframe ↔ Main Thread communication for good 🧐"/>

 # cssed
-🤷‍♂️ CSS-in-JS modules that lets you write CSS in JS, plays nicely with NextJS/create-react-app/Webpack, is blazingly fast zero-runtime by accident and zero-configuration by choice.
+🤷‍♂️ CSS-in-JS modules that:
+- lets you write CSS in JS,
+- plays nicely with NextJS/create-react-app/Webpack,
+- is blazingly fast zero-runtime by accident
+- and zero-configuration by choice

 ## Rationale
 Why create another CSS-in-JS library?
 Well, I tried hard to avoid doing it, but couldn't find one which does what I want.
 And I don't want much: